16 Reasons to Visit Disneyland Resort During the Holiday Season

 Christmas ornaments on display inside Plaza Point, Disneyland's new holiday store.

-Plaza Point is an all-new holiday store on Main Street, U.S.A. at Disneyland Park.
+Plaza Point is a holiday store on Main Street, U.S.A. at Disneyland Park.
 (Christian Thompson/Disneyland Resort)

 While Disney parks are always good places to buy gifts for the Disney fan in your life, the holiday season is particularly remarkable should you want a holiday keepsake when you visit Disneyland, California Adventure, and Downtown Disney during the holiday time.